Frazine K. Taylor African American Research Scholarship

 - Comments off

-The Frazine K. Taylor African American Research Scholarship (application due by 1 December each year)—open to anyone employed in a repository committed to expanding their knowledge of African American genealogical research.
+The Frazine K. Taylor African American Research Scholarship (application due by 1 March each year) — open to anyone committed to expanding their knowledge of African American genealogical research.

-The Frazine K. Taylor African American Research Scholarship (application due 1 December each year) was established on 7 June 2018 by Deborah A. Abbott, PhD, in honor of Frazine K. Taylor upon her retirement as coordinator of the “Researching African American Ancestors” course at the Institute of Genealogy and Historical Research.
-This scholarship for IGHR tuition is open to anyone employed in a repository committed to expanding their knowledge of African American genealogical research.
+The Frazine K. Taylor African American Research Scholarship (application due 1 March each year) was established on 7 June 2018 by Deborah A. Abbott, PhD, in honor of Frazine K. Taylor upon her retirement as coordinator of the “Researching African American Ancestors” course at the Institute of Genealogy and Historical Research.
+This scholarship for IGHR tuition is open to anyone committed to expanding their knowledge of African American genealogical research.
 Taylor proposed and organized the first biennial African American course at IGHR in 2004.

-For IGHR 2020, this scholarship is limited to individuals who are interested in enrolling in Course 11 – Researching African American Ancestors: Government Documents and Advanced Tools.
-Preference will be given to those individuals currently employed in libraries or archives that serve the public in order to expand their educational opportunities.
+For IGHR 2022, this scholarship is limited to individuals who are interested in enrolling in Course 11 – Researching African American Ancestors: Courthouse Records.
 The scholarship will be awarded to the applicant who demonstrates a passion for African American genealogy and the ability to communicate that commitment in writing.
+This scholarship covers tuition only.

-- In 500 words or less (1 printed page), a description of how participation in this course will benefit your patrons
+- In 500 words or less (one printed page), a description of how participation in this course will benefit you.

 2019 Frazine K. Taylor African American Research Scholarship Winner